Lundalogik/LimeBootstrapAppStore/CreateCustomerBFUS/README.md

 1. Add the app folder to your Actionpad folder.
 2. Add the following localize records:

-*	app_CreateCustomerBFUS.btnCreate
+app_CreateCustomerBFUS.btnCreate

-*	app_CreateCustomerBFUS.btnUpdate
+app_CreateCustomerBFUS.btnUpdate

-*	app_CreateCustomerBFUS.loader
+app_CreateCustomerBFUS.loader

-*	app_CreateCustomerBFUS.i_sentToBFUS
+app_CreateCustomerBFUS.i_sentToBFUS

-*	app_CreateCustomerBFUS.e_recordNotSaved
+app_CreateCustomerBFUS.e_recordNotSaved

-*	app_CreateCustomerBFUS.e_couldNotSend
+app_CreateCustomerBFUS.e_couldNotSend

-*	app_CreateCustomerBFUS.e_missingData
+app_CreateCustomerBFUS.e_missingData

-*	app_CreateCustomerBFUS.btnWarningYes
+app_CreateCustomerBFUS.btnWarningYes

-*	app_CreateCustomerBFUS.btnWarningNo
+app_CreateCustomerBFUS.btnWarningNo

-*	app_CreateCustomerBFUS.warningTextPinCode
+app_CreateCustomerBFUS.warningTextPinCode

-*	app_CreateCustomerBFUS.warningTextCompanyCode
+app_CreateCustomerBFUS.warningTextCompanyCode

-*	app_CreateCustomerBFUS.warningTextAddressCreate
+app_CreateCustomerBFUS.warningTextAddressCreate

-*	app_CreateCustomerBFUS.warningTextAddressUpdate
+app_CreateCustomerBFUS.warningTextAddressUpdate

 3. Add the VBA module app_CreateCustomerBFUS.
-4. Remove the readonly setting done in VBA if the customer is integrated with BFUS on the fields that can be updated in BFUS by this app.
+4. Remove the readonly setting if the customer is integrated with BFUS, done in VBA, on the fields that can be updated in BFUS by this app.
 Currently these are (stated by BFUS API name):

 * FirstName
 * LastName